 If you pay into a personal pension plan or stakeholder pension scheme, the contributions you make to it are invested in funds managed by an insurance company.
 You have your own personal account that, over time, builds up with your contributions and the returns on your investment, and will be available later in your life to convert into additional benefits.
 You can often choose which investment route you prefer.

-When the benefits are paid, you will be able to take up to 25% of your fund as a tax-free lump sum, with the remainder available to buy you an annuity from an insurance company, bank or building society or to take as a taxable lump sum.
+When the benefits are paid, you will be able to take up to 25 per cent of your fund as a tax-free lump sum, with the remainder available to buy you an annuity from an insurance company, bank or building society or to take as a taxable lump sum.

 For more information on the variety of options available when taking benefits from a personal pension plan or a stakeholder pension scheme see the Government's guidance website www.pensionwise.gov.uk.
-This website provides guidance on taking flexible benefits only and does not provide information on taking benefits from a defined benefit scheme such as the L G P S.
+This website provides guidance on taking flexible benefits only.
+It does not provide information on taking benefits from a defined benefit scheme such as the L G P S.

 Points to note on paying extra

-You can, if you wish, pay up to 100% of your UK taxable earnings in any one tax year into any number of pension arrangements of your choice (or, if greater, £3,600 to a ‘tax relief at source’ arrangement, such as a personal pension or stakeholder pension scheme) and be eligible for tax relief on those contributions.
+You can, if you wish, pay up to 100 per cent of your UK taxable earnings in any one tax year into any number of pension arrangements of your choice (or, if greater, £3,600 to a ‘tax relief at source’ arrangement, such as a personal pension or stakeholder pension scheme) and be eligible for tax relief on those contributions.

 There are also controls, known as the lifetime allowance and the annual allowance on all the pension savings you can build up before you become subject to a tax charge.
 Most scheme members’ pension savings will be less than these allowances.